“You have five minutes, class. Begin… now.”

 Now 13 years old and in the eighth grade, the soft-spoken teen appears bemused, maybe even a little embarrassed, that her mother saved the evidence of this math incident — the letters her mother wrote to the principal and superintendent, as well as the X-marked test and Simone’s response to her teacher.
 “I can’t believe you kept this,” she whispers.
 Sitting in her sunny San Francisco dining room, Simone barely remembers the note she wrote, but memories of the day linger.
 “My teacher said, ‘OK, you guys, if everybody gets 100 percent correct, then you will get an ice cream party,’ so I was really, really excited because I like ice cream.”

 With her mane of strawberry blonde hair, a shower of faint freckles on her pale skin, and a contained kinetic energy that buzzes beneath her thin frame and oversized sweater, Simone has both the drive and devotion to pursue her passions for piano and gymnastics, drawing and yes, school.
 She talks animatedly about writing and reading, subjects that have always come easily.
 She loves writing so much, in fact, she saved up her money to buy a typewriter to type her short stories.
 But after the second grade trauma, Pia recalls, “the most dramatic moment was when she said, ‘I’m just not good at math.’
 In a way, she was almost relieved like, ‘Now I don’t have to try anymore.’
-She had given up on math at seven.”
+She had given up on math at 7.”

 Pia, whose eldest child has learning disabilities, knew from experience not to ignore an academic crisis in the making.
 “It’s important to not waste a lot of time when they are little,” she says.
 Especially since with math, one concept typically builds on another: if you miss an important one, you may find yourself more and more lost as each school year passes.

-Simone’s parents got her tested, but she didn’t have dyscalculia (an inability to “read” numbers, which affects an estimated 3 to 6 percent of the population) like her older brother.
+Simone’s parents got her tested, but she didn’t have dyscalculia (an inability to “read” numbers, which affects an estimated 3 percent to 6 percent of the population) like her older brother.
 Still, she needed major remediation.
 There weren’t nightly tears, says Pia, so much as never-ending frustration and incomprehension.
 “It was about trying to change her attitude, because she was so resigned that she was bad at math and was never going to get good at it, so why spend the time and effort.”

 By the time third grade began, Simone was enrolled in Linda Mood Bell – a private tutoring company that offers one-on-one remediation to the tune of about $80 an hour.
 Then her parents hired a part-time teacher from Simone’s school for weekly sessions.
 They also let Simone’s third grade teacher know that their bright, curious daughter panicked at the thought of math and needed extra support.
 The teacher was supportive, but Simone fell still further behind.
 “I was having a really hard time with fractions,” says Simone, who ruefully noted that her twin sister, who was in the other class, got to do fractions with M&Ms. “I kept thinking I wanted to be in that class.
 It’s not all about a reward, but it’s more like they should make it fun to learn instead of just have it be boring.”